clim072/cryptomarketstudy/README.md

 This repository contains codes and dataset associated with the following paper:

-Lim et al. Prevalence of illicit substances in personal vaporisers on online cryptomarkets (under review)
+Lim et al. (2020) Prevalence of illicit substances in personal vaporisers on online cryptomarkets. *Drug and Alcohol Dependence* (in press)